 /etc/rsnapshot.conf and the rsnapshot man page for more options.

-After modifying the configuration file is a good practice to check if the syntax is ok:
+After modifying the configuration file, it is good practice to check if the syntax is OK:

 sudo rsnapshot configtest